Tuesday, March 9, 2010

-About Simon
+About Me

-Drinking Outside The Box is the blog of renowned wine writer Simon Woods.
+Drinking Outside The Box is the website of renowned wine writer Simon Woods.
 Since abandoning a career in computer systems design in 1988 to indulge his two hobbies, wine and writing, Simon has been co-coordinator of the annual International Wine Challenge, a columnist for The Financial Times ‘The Business’ magazine, editor of the award-winning annual Which?
 Wine Guide and a contributor to numerous magazines.

 What others say about Simon